 Now, there have been preselectors for sale for a long time, but the catchy thing about this one is that it will track your dial using the CAT (Computer Aided Tuning) protocol.
 And the “skirt” is so tight that tuning frequency even by a few KHz will cause the preselector to change position.
 So whenever I change bands or spin the dial, the Heros Preselector moves with me.
 The model I have has a USB interface that acts as a serial port once interfaced to your computer.
 You can either use the software that Heros packages with the unit, or you can point the unit to your Flex, or any other CAT-supported radio.
 If you don’t want to use the tracking features, you can use the front panel controls to manually tune the unit.

-However, as annoyed as I get when I have to get the connections stable, when I turn the preselector on at night when I’m on 80m or 40m, the noise goes down 2 S-units.
+When I turn the preselector on at night when I’m on 80m or 40m, the noise goes down 2 S-units.
 On 160m, sometimes the noise goes down as much as 3.5 S-Units!
 I live in a small town, but the power lines run right behind my house, and all the way up the fence to my house, right beside and at some points parallel to my wire antennas.
 To have an S5 noise level on 80m at night in this environment is a dream come true.
 I’ve pondered buying another one and seeing how it does when operating HF mobile 🙂

 Nige Coleman, G7CNF, has made a great YouTube demonstration video of the Heros Preselector for anyone interested in seeing this unit in operation.
 The device costs £586.00 (that’s British Pounds).
 They also make a smaller, less expensive unit, the Tiny SCR-Preselector, which costs between £55.00 and £235.00 depending on the options you want (these prices are excluding European VAT).